hydratk/hydratk-doc/doc/rst/tutor/ext/client/tut1_explorer.rst

 Explorer supports standard functions accessible from context menu.

 * Open - file content is displayed in tab, also available by doubleclick.
+Images with GIF format are displayed in canvas.
 * Copy - filepath is copied to clipboard.
 Directory copy is not supported.
 * Paste - paste file from clipboard.
 * Delete - delete file, directory or project.
 * Refresh - refresh tree, useful when directory content is changed outside of client.

+Explorer supports some drag 'n' drop functions.

+* Open - move file to editor area to open it.
+* Move - move file or directory to another directory.